Akerman

 Dispute resolution

-The Miami office features esteemed commercial litigator and co-chair of the distressed property practice Robert Chaskes.
-Clients seek him out for his expertise in complex business litigation.
-One reflects, “[He has] superb legal knowledge and [a] pragmatic approach to domestic and international business disputes.”
+The Miami office includes Robert Chaskes, a commercial litigator and co-chair of the distressed-property practice.
+One client says, “[He has] superb legal knowledge and [a] pragmatic approach to domestic and international business disputes.”
 Chaskes is described as having “excellent communication skills” and as being a “top-notch legal professional.”
-Chaskes was successful in defending Amicorp in a case that involved the contentious doctrine of “conspiracy jurisdiction” to assert personal jurisdiction in Florida.
-The plaintiffs were not Florida residents but sought to assert jurisdiction in Florida to recover more than $40 million in losses as a result of a Ponzi scheme orchestrated by Florida residents.
-Amicorp was the entity that provided corporate and trust services and was alleged to have issued fraudulent securities purchased by the plaintiffs.
-All securities and issuers were foreign entities and sold to foreign investors.
+Chaskes defended Amicorp in a case that involved the contentious doctrine of conspiracy jurisdiction to assert personal jurisdiction in Florida.
 Chaskes successfully argued that the plaintiffs did not provide a sufficient basis to exercise personal jurisdiction pertaining to the tortuous activity allegations under either the state’s statute or the US Constitution.
 The Third Circuit affirmed the ruling, further clarifying the use of the doctrine of conspiracy jurisdiction.

-The Tallahassee office features appellate authority Kristen Fiore, who has extensive experience throughout various courts of appeals nationwide.
-She led the charge on behalf of CVP Community Center in a challenge to an award of attorney’s fees to McCormick 105.
-The appeal arises from a lawsuit filed by McCormick, claiming that it was entitled to the fees and costs pursuant to the governing condominium documents, reciprocal fee provisions of the Florida statutes.
-Fiore successfully persuaded the Fourth Circuit court to reverse the district court’s order and awarded the client appellate attorneys’ fees.
-The Orlando office is where litigator Megan Costa DeLeon is based.
-Her focus is largely on commercial disputes; however, she serves as lead counsel in a product liability case defending ProAmpac against a lawsuit filed by RCBA Nutraceuticals d/b/a Ronnie Coleman Signature Series.
-The trial court allowed the plaintiff to file a third amended complaint, which added the client as a co-defendant based on its acquisition of PolyFirst Packaging which manufactured the allegedly defective packaging.
-Costa DeLeon appealed to the Fifth Circuit, which published an opinion agreeing with her arguments that the plaintiff failed to establish personal jurisdiction, and her motion to dismiss was reversed and remanded for further proceedings.
+Megan Costa DeLeon, based in the firm’s Orlando office, focuses largely on commercial disputes.
+However, she also serves as lead counsel in a product-liability case defending ProAmpac against a lawsuit filed by RCBA Nutraceuticals.
+The trial court allowed the plaintiff to file an amended complaint, which added ProAmpac as a co-defendant based on its acquisition of PolyFirst Packaging.
+(PolyFirst manufactured the alleged defective packaging.)
+Costa DeLeon appealed to the Fifth Circuit, which published an opinion agreeing with her arguments that the plaintiff failed to establish personal jurisdiction.
+Her motion to dismiss was reversed and remanded for further proceedings.